gseiki/form_maker/README.md

 # form_maker
 Form Maker creates student specific TRUF, SPVR, and CEP survey pdfs with QR codes for easy management and tracking of school forms.
-Individual student forms output to their respective directories (TRUF, SPVR, and CEP) as PDFs and are named using the convention 'room-studentID'.
+Individual student forms output to their respective directories (TRUF, SPVR, and CEP) as PDFs and are named using the convention 'room-studentID.pdf'.
 Additionally, individual student PDFs are grouped by type (TRUF, SPVR, and CEP) and sorted by classroom, then merged into print_truf.pdf, print_spvr.pdf, and print_survey.pdf documents for easy printing and distribution.
 Each time this applicaiton is ran, new students are identified and forms are automatically created.
 Printing of forms can also be automated if desired.
 The print_spvr.pdf and print_cep.pdf documents will print double-sided, while print_truf.pdf will print single-sided.<br />

 Form Maker also combines Infinite Campus' extracts and Data Studio's exports into sharable Google Sheets that allows teachers to easily sort and group student information.  <br />